openenclave/openenclave/samples/make/helloworld.edger8r/README.md

 fprintf(stdout, "Hello world from the enclave\n");
 ```

-As described above when the `stdio.h` header file was included, this is a call to print a message on the screen.
-As we are in the enclave this function is implemented as a proxy function in the SDK enclave libraries which call into the host to carry out the actual `fprintf` call.
+As described above, this call to print a message on the screen marshals the call out of the enclave and back to the untrusted host to print the message.

 ```c
 host_helloworld();
 ```

-This calls the proxy function that was generated from the `helloworld.edl` file which in turn calls into the function within the host.
+This calls the marshalling function that is generated from the `helloworld.edl` file which in turn calls into the function within the host.

 ### Build and sign an enclave

-As mentioned in [how-to-build-and-run-samples](/docs/GettingStartedDocs/sampedocs/README.md#how-to-build-and-run-samples), make files were provided for each sample, you can build the helloworld enclave by running `make build` inside the `enc` directory, or build the enclave and host code by running `make build` from the sample root directory.
-Note that you will need to run the `make build` from the sample root directory anyway in order to generate the proxy and header files from the `helloworld.edl` file.
+As mentioned in [how-to-build-and-run-samples](/docs/GettingStartedDocs/sampedocs/README.md#how-to-build-and-run-samples), make files are provided for each sample.
+You can build the whole sample by running `make build` from the sample root, or you can build the enclave and host separately by running `make build` in each directory.

 The following enclave files come with the sample: